 Deciding when to announce your pregnancy and how to tell people is a very personal decision.

-Traditionally, pregnant people have been advised to keep the pregnancy hush until the end of the first trimester or start of the second trimester (around 14 weeks) when the risk for complications and pregnancy loss drops.
-But telling people earlier also has its benefits, and can help pregnant people form a solid support network as they navigate the early weeks of pregnancy.
+Traditionally, those who are pregnant have been advised to keep the pregnancy hush until the end of the first trimester or start of the second trimester (around 14 weeks) when the risk for complications and pregnancy loss drops.
+But telling people earlier also has its benefits and can help a pregnant person form a solid support network as they navigate the early weeks of pregnancy.

-Here’s how to decide when to announce your pregnancy:
+Here's how to decide when it's safe to tell people you're pregnant.

 When to announce pregnancy to family and friends